Maverick-10/Watch-Me/Readme.md

-Watch Me!
+# Watch Me!

 This app uses [themoviedb.org](https://www.themoviedb.org) APIs to fetch all the details about movies.
 This is my capstone project for the iOS Developer Nanodegree program.

-# Watch Me!

 ## Requirement

 * You need to have TMDM credentials to login.
 * If you are a reviewer it will auto fill the default credentials.

 ## Features